-But for anyone that is already familiar with the precinct and travel by car most of the time, Normanton Park condo does look like a good buy based on its price point (at an average of $1,750 to $1,850 PSF), the added ‘confidence’ given by BCA, and its future upside.
+But for anyone that is already familiar with the precinct and travels by car most of the time, the Normanton Park condo does look like a good buy based on its price point (at an average of $1,750 to $1,850 PSF), the added ‘confidence’ given by BCA, and its future upside.

 Many would think that my words are less credible due to the fact that the real estate agency that I am attached to is marketing this property.